RodriFS/robot-hunt/README.md

 # Installation

-1. Clone this repo and enter!
+1. Clone this repo and enter to the server!

 ```
 git clone https://github.com/RodriFS/robot-hunt.git
-cd robot-hunt
+cd robot-hunt/server
 ```

 2. Install the dependencies